neonmik/Wave-Machine-Firmware/README.md

-    - Improve Controls funtionality:
+    - Controls:
         - Change the layout of controls:
             - 1: OSC, 2: LFO, 3: FLT, ALL(4): ARP(For Now), shift for all should be ENV control, and Active should control on off of all associated functions.
             - Holding Preset should save
             - Shift should be holding Page?
         - Develop way of exporting Presets (probably needs to be linked in to either MIDI or, better yet, some kind of USB mounted storage)

-    - Improve Oscillator script - current bugs include:
+    - Oscillator:
-        - Finesse soft start code - currently takes too long to get going and still isnt perfect.
+        - Bugfix: Finesse soft start code - currently takes too long to get going and still isnt perfect.

-    - Improve USB MIDI/ Implement MIDI hardware:
+    - USB MIDI/ MIDI:

-        - Test UART-MIDI
-        - Test UART

         - Tidy up MIDI processing code, could be more efficient.
         - Map more CC values and check they're working.

         - Add MIDI channel assignment to start up
         - Add a MIDI settings structure and a way of saving persistant data (via EEPROM)

+        - Test UART-MIDI
+        - Test UART

-        - Fix MIDI in CC calls (currently get stuck if page is open on hardware controls) - find a way to interface MIDI messages and hardware messages and find a way to assign different locks.
+        - Change MIDI IN CC calls - currently use CONTROLS but gets stuck if page is active.
+Find a way to interface MIDI messages and hardware messages and find a way to assign different locks.

+    - Clock:
+        - Feature: Add MIDI Clock out - Will be achieved by dividing internal clock to midi message.
-        - Add dynamic setting of MIDI CLOCK timeout.
-Currently set to longest possible time out (670000µs for minimum pulse at 20BPM)... just need some kind of calculation so that you get a rough average of say like 8 or 10 pusles + 1000?
+        - Bugfix: Add dynamic setting of MIDI CLOCK timeout - Currently set to longest possible time out (670000µs for minimum pulse at 20BPM)... just need some kind of calculation so that you get a rough average of say like 8 or 10 pusles + 1000µs?

-        - Add MIDI Clock out.
-Needs to be 24ppqn, and have high priority timing wise, and obvs be in sync with the synth...

     - Prove hardware functions: